funteck123/FOP_Tron/README.md

 - Jetwall Collisions: Contact with any wall or jetwall reduces 0.5 lives.
 - Disc Impacts: Being struck by a disc costs 1 life.
 - Arena Boundaries: In open-grid arenas, falling off removes all remaining lives instantly.
-- AI Mistakes: Enemies can make human-like pathing errors, such as turning too late or hitting their own jetwalls, for realism.

 2.5.3 Visual Feedback and HUD
 A real-time Heads-Up Display (HUD) should display player stats such as: